 Even if you follow all the recommended washing tips, you still might end up with occasional stinky and less absorbent diapers due to detergent, diaper rash ointment, and/or water mineral residue.

 First, you need to take a look at your detergent.
 What works for one person may not work for another.
-We recommend our own Thirsties Prewash and Wash for cleaning your diapers.
-You can also find some other recommended detergents here.
+We recommend using a detergent that has no added softeners or fragrances.
+Here are Thirsties recommended detergents.
+Note, when using natural plant-based detergents you may need to use more detergent than you initially expect.

 Here is the wash routine we recommend: